sindremil/Peak-Finder/README.md

 ## Running prettier

-To check the project for formatting issues the following command can be run from the project's root folder:
+To check the project for formatting issues the following command can be run from the project's frontend and backend folder:

 ```
 npm run prettier